 Become involved in knowing your community: serve your church, spend a certain afternoon each week playing with children in afterschool programs, or give of your heart and hands to some cause that will bring hope to someone who is in need.

 What intellectual, spiritual, or "life" questions keep gnawing at you?
 Maybe those are issues you should consider delving into deeply.
-Seek out people and organizations that will have research suggestions for you.
+Seek out people and organizations that will have research suggestions or spark your creativity on the subject.
 Talk with the staff or faculty members in your discipline who will think with you about ways to begin connecting your interests with the courses and the research that might lead to your future.

 Mapping the Future: Graduate School Realities